BU-Spark/ml-spare-it-contamination/2.Research/README.md

 ## Problem Understanding

 Spare-it focuses on leveraging technology to optimize waste management practices, aiming for a more sustainable and efficient approach to recycling.
-This project is centered around the improvement of last semester's object detection model with the following objectives:
+This project is centered around the improvement of the segementation model developed over the summer with the following objectives:

-1. **Object Detection:** The model is tasked with identifying and distinguishing various items placed in the recycling bin.
+1. **Segmentation:** The model is tasked with identifying and distinguishing various items placed in the recycling bin.
 This crucial step involves detecting different types of waste, such as plastics, metals, paper, and more, with high accuracy.

 2. **Classification:** The model will also classify objects based on their appropriate disposal categories.
 This includes determining whether an item belongs in the recycling bin, compost bin, or trash bin.
 Importantly, the model needs to identify incorrect disposals, pinpointing what type of non-recyclable or wrongly placed items are present in each bin.
 This capability is essential for enhancing sorting accuracy and facilitating targeted educational efforts on proper recycling practices.